CRSantiago/Python-Projects/Py Calculator/README.md

 # Future Plans

-As my skills develope, I want to improve on its functionality such as expanding numbers that can be passed in, more advance arithmetic functions just to name a few.
+As my skills develop, I want to improve on its functionality such as expanding numbers that can be passed in, more advance arithmetic functions just to name a few.